 An automated payment management system can integrate multiple platforms and give you a centralized way of managing your payment streams.
 They can also work out the extra VAT payments that change per country and offer automatic calculations on the final invoice.

-The ecommerce-streamline process boosts efficiency, productivity, and, as a result, your bottom line.
+The eCommerce streamline process boosts efficiency, productivity, and, as a result, your bottom line.
 The software works much faster than humans.
 It also won’t make the same small errors, which can grow to be incredibly costly.
 When those kinds of jobs are automatic, your employees can now better use their time.
 They can complete tasks that require more in-depth attention and care.
-Your eCommerce store has plenty of potential, and by introducing automation, you can begin to unlock it.
+Your eCommerce store has plenty of potentials, and by introducing automation, you can begin to unlock it.